 You can be assured that our priority will be to ensure you obtain compensation to meet your long-term needs and to guarantee your long-term comfort.

-The 2019 edition of The Legal 500 recommends Lanyon Bowdler in the West Midlands for personal injury, and as a tier one firm for medical negligence.
+The 2021 edition of The Legal 500 recommends Lanyon Bowdler as Tier Two in the West Midlands for personal injury.

 Please give our Serious Injury Lawyers a call for a friendly, confidential, conversation about how we can help support you with a serious injury claim.
 There is no commitment or charge for our initial assessment.
 Please contact a member of the team or complete our online inquiry form toward the top of this page on the right-hand side.
 We can also arrange a home or hospital visit when more convenient.